Dean: Balaji Rajagopalan, Ph.D.

 Limited Retention Requirements

-All business majors must complete FINA 320, MGMT 335, MKTG 295, and OMIS 338 by the end of the first year in which they enroll in 300- or 400-level business courses.
-Prerequisites for MGMT 335 are: a grade of C or better in each of the Foundations of Business course; having a 2.50 or better cumulative GPA; and having completed at least 45 semester credit hours.
-To continue as a business major, students must earn a C or better in FINA 320, MGMT 335, MKTG 295, and OMIS 338.
+All business majors must complete UBUS 310 in the first semester in which they enroll in 300- or 400-level business courses.
+Prerequisites for UBUS 310 are: a grade of C or better in each of the 100- and 200-level courses in the Business Core; having a 2.75 or better cumulative GPA; and having junior standing.
+To continue as a business major, students must earn a C or better in UBUS 310.
+UBUS 311 and OMIS 351 (accountancy students are required to take ACCY 310 in place of OMIS 351) must be completed no later than the semester or term immediately following completion of UBUS 310.
 Additional retention requirements for each major can be found under Department Requirements.

 The major portion of the professional business courses must be taken during the junior and senior years.

-Students may be allowed to audit a business course with permission from the Office of Undergraduate Advising and Student Resources; however, enrollment preference goes to students who are taking course work for credit.
+Students may be allowed to audit a business course with permission from the Office of Undergraduate Studies in Business; however, enrollment preference goes to students who are taking course work for credit.